 Medium of Instruction

 Programme Entrance Requirements

-- A Bachelor's degree of this University or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose;
+(b) hold a Bachelor’s degree of this University or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose;

 Programme Admissions Advisor